eduardomozart/swcpuram/README.md

 ## Building

-To create a new release of this plugin automatically through GitHub Actions (Workflow), edit the file ``swcpuram.xml`` to include the new version tag (e.g. ``1.0.1``), GLPI compatbile version and download URL and create a new branch.
+To create a new release of this plugin automatically through GitHub Actions (Workflow), edit the file ``swcpuram.xml`` to include the new version tag (e.g. ``1.0.1``), GLPI compatible version and download URL and create a new branch.

 ## Known issues